File 2025 taxes 4 days left to file

 Why you need a CoinTracker alternative in 2026

 For US investors, these inaccuracies matter.
-Incorrect classifications can lead to mismatched totals on Form 8949, incorrect capital gains on Schedule D, and discrepancies with exchange-issued 1099-DA forms.
+Incorrect classifications can lead to mismatched totals on IRS Form 8949, incorrect capital gains on Schedule D, and discrepancies with exchange-issued 1099-DA forms.
 That’s why many users now look beyond CoinTracker to DeFi-first alternatives.

 undefined